hkh4/blueberry/docs/index.md

 - 32 = 32nd note
 - 64 = 64th note

 Dots `.` can also be added after the number.
 The limit is 3 dots for notes of an 8th note or longer, 2 dots on a 16th note, 1 dot on a 32nd note, and no dots are allowed on a 64th note.
 Rhythms are optional; if omitted, the note will have the same rhythm as the previous note.
-The default for the first note on the page is a quarter note.
+The default for the first note on the page is one unit of the given time signature.

 ## Properties